ano247/Rediscover.io/README.md

 A chrome extension where you can create a Chrome bookmark, write your insights along with that, tag them, and rediscover them later on with ease!

+Bookmark a Webpage and write and tag as you like :

 ![bookmark it](https://github.com/ano247/Rediscover.io/blob/master/bookmarkingGif.gif)

+Search that in your collection using title/tags and click to see what insights you had :

 ![Search](https://github.com/ano247/Rediscover.io/blob/master/searchGif.gif)